Skip to main content

 FieldDescription

-Expected intervalHow often the ping should arrive (30s to 24h)
+Expected intervalHow often the ping should arrive (10s to 24h, plan-dependent)

 When you create a heartbeat monitor, you get a unique token and URL.
 Ping it from your cron jobs, scheduled tasks, or background workers: